UHaider/backup/Zowe Features Addition.md

 # *Zowe Features Addition*

 ## Description
 Zowe offers modern interfaces to interact with z/OS and allows you to work with z/OS in a way that is similar to what you experience on cloud platforms today.
 Zowe currently has limited capabiltities and has room for many applications/plugins.
 The focus of this project would be to create new applications/plugins for Zowe.
-One application candidate is File Transfer Application Drop Box Support as menionen on waffle  https://waffle.io/zowe/community/cards/5b97ae28ee478e001e107c55
+One application candidate is *File Transfer Application Drop Box Support* as mentioned on waffle https://waffle.io/zowe/community/cards/5b97ae28ee478e001e107c55.
+A second candidte is sending the code for compilation and getting the output back on the application.

 ## Additional Information
 Information about Zowe can be found on https://zowe.github.io/docs-site/latest/getting-started/overview.html.
 Code contribution guidelines can be found here https://zowe.org/contribute/.